 Suitable employers include any reputable organisation in a field related to the student’s course of study at ULAB.
 The student internship advisor will approve the suitability of the host institution for the student.
 Then, a recommendation letter will be given by the Career Services Centre to the student as a potential candidate for the host institution.
 The student is expected to write a report detailing their internship and any lessons learned from it.
 This report will be presented before a panel of ULAB examiners and will be graded.

 ULAB students are expected to take the internship as seriously as they would take any other job and conduct themselves in a mature manner.
-They are expected to be able to work both independently and in a team, and be flexible, proactive and enthusiastic.
+They are expected to be able to work both independently and in a team and be flexible, proactive, and enthusiastic.

 Study Tour and Project Internship

-ULAB MSJ organises a two-week (or more) media and communications course with a foreign institution in Bangkok, Thailand, Delhi, India and Moscow, Russian Federation.
+ULAB MSJ organises a two-week (or more) media and communications course with a foreign institution in Bangkok, Thailand, Delhi, India, and Moscow, Russian Federation.
 The programme is then integrated with the internship programme.
 It is divided into two phases which are as follows:

 The first phase of the internship will take place abroad and will last at least two weeks.
-Students will need to go through a series of Academic, Experiential and Cultural Programmes.
-For example, students may need to visit an international press club, they might have to visit museums, various historical sites and submit reports on them.
+Students will need to go through a series of Academic, Experiential, and Cultural Programmes.
+For example, students may need to visit an international press club, they might have to visit museums, various historical sites, and submit reports on them.
 They may also have to do projects and provide a presentation on their projects towards the end of the first phase of the programme.

 The Research Project Internship takes advantage of the Masters in Communication (MComn).
-MSJ students need to make a decision on undertaking a research in lieu of a workplace internship at the end of their 11th semester.
-The student is required to produce the first two chapters (Introduction and Study Framework) of research project.
+MSJ students need to make a decision on undertaking research in lieu of a workplace internship at the end of their 11th semester.
+The student is required to produce the first two chapters (Introduction and Study Framework) of a research project.
 This will be presented and defended before a panel.